FreeCAD/FreeCAD-render/README.md

 ## Usage

-In quick-start mode, after installation has correctly be done, rendering a FreeCAD model is just a 4-steps process:
+In quick-start mode, after installation has correctly been done, rendering a FreeCAD model is just a 4-steps process:
 1. **Create a rendering project:** Press the button in the toolbar corresponding to your renderer <img src=./Render/resources/icons/Appleseed.svg height=32>